BLCM/bl3hotfixes/README.md

   ([GBX Post](https://borderlands.com/en-US/news/2021-09-09-borderlands-3-hotfixes-sept-9/),
   [Local Archive](gbx_info_archive/2021-09-09-mayhem_made_mild_and_show_me_the_eridium.md))
-  * A second update an hour later removed a bunch of other hotfixes, possibly things which had been since folded into the main binary
   * A second update an hour later removed a bunch of other hotfixes, possibly hotfixes which had been since folded into the main game data but never removed from the active hotfix list.